tweag/ifl2025-liquidhaskell/ifl25-lh-src/README.md

-This file contains the source code for the paper "Interface design with SMT solvers: A study"
+These files contain the source code for the paper "Refinement-Types Driven Development"

 The example code is written in Haskell and can be found in the `examples` directory.